-Eligible applicants will be provided with closing cost assistance (e.g. Title insurance, mortgage insurance premium, etc.), down payment assistance and/or soft second mortgage, to assist with the gap between the amount of first mortgage the household is able to obtain from a lender and the purchase price of a home.
+Eligible applicants will be provided with financial assistance for closing costs assistance (e.g. Title insurance, mortgage insurance premium, etc.) and down payment assistance and/or to assist with the gap between the amount of first mortgage the household is able to obtain from a lender and the purchase price of a home.
 No interest or payments are required on this "silent second" mortgage provided that the recipient fulfills the five-year occupancy requirement.